testbughub/mp3tool/README.md

 ## Description
-Simple python script for various basic mp3 modifications.
+Simple python script for various basic mp3 operations.
 This is just something I made while learning to use argparse for python.

 ### Getting started